euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 - Stop word removal.
 Removal of words that add no special meaning in basic text processing tasks.
 - Part-of-Speech Tagging.
 Identification of each token in regards to which part of speech it is.
 Defining a grammar with POS sections sentences, even ambiguous, can be parsed to a POS tree.
 	- Named Entity Recognition.
 Adds metadata to POS to identify them as higher-level entities.
 - Stemming.
-Reduces complexity of parts-of-speech declination still conveying
+Reduces complexity of parts-of-speech declination still conveying expected meaning
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTQzMjUxODQsLTM0MDI1MDU0NSwtMT
+eyJoaXN0b3J5IjpbMTA2NDAyOTEzMSwtMzQwMjUwNTQ1LC0xMz
-M0MjI1NDI2LDEyMzYwNDM1NDQsLTY1NTg5NDAzXX0=
+QyMjU0MjYsMTIzNjA0MzU0NCwtNjU1ODk0MDNdfQ==
 -->